Introduction to Online Convex Optimization: Book's tructure

-This book is intended to serve as a reference for a self-contained course for the educated graduate student in computer science/electrical engineering/operations research/statistics and related fields.
-As such, its organization follows the structure of the course ``decision analysis'' taught at the Technion.
+This book is intended to serve as a reference for a self-contained course for graduate students in computer science/electrical engineering/operations research/statistics and related fields.
+As such, its organization follows the structure of the course ``Decision Analysis'', taught at the Technion, and later ``Theoretical Machine Learning", taught at Princeton University.

 Each chapter should take one or two weeks of classes, depending on the depth and breadth of the intended course.
-The first chapter is designed to be a ``teaser'' for the field, and thus less rigorous than the rest of the book.
+Chapter \ref{chap:intro} is designed to be a teaser for the field, and it is less rigorous than the rest of the book.

-Roughly speaking, the book can be thought of as two units.
-The first, from chapter \ref{chap:opt} through \ref{chap:regularization}, contains the basic definitions, framework and core algorithms for online convex optimization.
-The rest of the book deals with more advanced algorithms, more difficult settings and relationships to well-known machine learning paradigms.
+Roughly speaking, the book can be conceived as three units.
+The first, from chapter \ref{chap:opt} through \ref{chap:second order-methods}, contains the basic definitions, framework and core algorithms for OCO.
+Chapters \ref{chap:regularization} to \ref{chap:FW} contain more advanced algorithms and in-depth analysis of the framework and its extensions to other computational and information access models.
+The rest of the book deals with more advanced algorithms, more difficult settings, and relationships to well-known machine learning paradigms.